discretize/discretize-guides/guides/new-player-guide/index.md

 The Discretize website has three main categories of guides: General builds and fractals.
 For new players, all categories should be equally relevant.

 - [General](/guides/): Learn more about the mechanics you encounter in fractals and how to deal with them.
 - [Builds](/builds/): A collection of builds, which work reasonably well.
 Please note that the builds are incomplete due to missing contributors.
 The quality of the build pages is of utmost importance to us; we'd rather have fewer builds but higher quality ones, than listing only rudimentary information about all possible builds.
 Most build pages also contain variations.
-For example, there is no dedicated page for DPS Condi Firebrand, as it is played almost the same as the <Boon name="Quickness"/> version.
+For example, there is no dedicated page for DPS Condi Specter, as it is played almost the same as the <Boon name="Alacrity"/> version.
 - [Fractals](/fractals/): An overview of each fractal including possible skips and shortcuts.
 Also mentions what kind of utility should be brought to mitigate damage at specific encounters.

 ---